-We visit with their team every Friday, and soon will produce 150 garments with them every week.
+We visit with their team every Friday.
 Our commitment to manufacturing with Open Arms is profound, and one we look forward to our teams growing symbiotically in the years to come.

-We recently harvested our first crop of organically grown Mexican Mint Marigold, an easy to grow perennial with many uses, chief to us, its application as a natural dye.
-This Fall we also planted thirty Pomegranate trees and native flowers that will later be used as dyes.
+We recently harvested our second crop of organically grown Mexican Mint Marigold, an easy to grow perennial with many uses, chief to us, its application as a natural dye.
+In the Fall of 2018, we planted thirty Pomegranate trees and an assortment of native flowers.

 New Leaf has established their farm through regenerative agriculture and permaculture methodology.
 The Berm Swale system that our Mexican Mint Marigold grows upon has dramatically decreased the amount of water needed to nourish the plant.
 Additionally, the dye plant helps to restore the nutrient balance of the clay soil on the farm, priming it for future crop rotation to edible plants, all while sequestering carbon in the soil.